April 14, 2021

 "I joined SAAL during NASPA's Assessment and Persistence Conference in the summer of 2013 and have found it to be useful in grounding myself in my role and want to be supportive of that network for others.
 This role also helps facilitate a better understanding of SAAL and the resources we need to be cognizant of for the future of student affairs and I am interested in volunteering in a role that assists in the community's growth," Shefman concluded.

-About SAAL: Student Affairs Assessment Leaders main goal is to provide the opportunity for educators that coordinate assessment for divisions of student affairs to discuss issues to improve their work.
+About SAAL: Student Affairs Assessment Leaders' main goal is to provide the opportunity for educators that coordinate assessments for divisions of student affairs to discuss issues to improve their work.
 The organization seeks to create an atmosphere where leaders can share and advance conversations related to creating division assessment infrastructure, supporting assessment projects, and documenting student learning as it relates to the academic mission.
-More information about SAAL is available at www.studentaffairsassessment.org.